rasigadelab/pristine/README.md

 # PRISTINE

 **PRISTINE** (PRofile-based Inference for STatIstical NEtworks) is a high-performance, differentiable framework for statistical inference on phylogenetic trees.
-It emphasizes robust likelihood computation, manual parameter control, and uncertainty quantification, with native support for PyTorch≥2.6 and Python≥3.10.
+It emphasizes robust likelihood computation, flexible parameter control, changing fixed and free parameters, uncertainty quantification, and model identifiability analysis.

+See [PRISTINE documentation](https://rasigadelab.github.io/pristine/) for more details.

 ---